yongsukyee/sparkesXML_klr/README.md

 Download the single beam data from [SPARKESX](https://doi.org/10.25919/fd4f-0g20) > Files > sbeam > all folders.

 ## Running the code
-1. We use an open source implementation of kernel logistic regression (klr), which for anonymisation purposes we provide as a separate repo https://anonymous.4open.science/r/klr-7FEF/README.md.
+1. We use an open source implementation of kernel logistic regression (klr) https://github.com/RussellTsuchida/klr.
 Unzip this directory, cd into it and install using ``python -m pip install .``
 2. Install the rest of the dependencies using ``python -m pip install -r requirements.txt``.
 3. Depending on your setup, you may wish to run the code differently.
 4. We ran our expierments on a cluster that uses the SLURM job manager.
 To run code using SLURM, point to the location of the data on line 14 of ``run.sh``.
 Then us ``sbatch run.sh``.